imennajar/python-challenge/README.md

     - How to import modules like csv
     - How to use the right instructions and data structures
-    - How to export a text file with the results.
+    - How to export a text file with the results

 # Instructions:
 ## PyBank